Kryst-0/Lyrics-Finder/README.md

 # Lyrics-Finder
-a cool (and blue) lyrics fine, using azlyrics engine
+a cool lyrics fine, using Genius API (1.0 uses azlyrics search engine, which sucks af)